JackSzwergold/Writing/memories/The Bag of Jewelry.md

 “What’s in there?”
 I asked.
 And as my mom and dad looked at me I looked at the table and saw for myself what was in there: It was lots of gold and shiny things.
 “Jewelry,” my dad said.
 My mom added, “I find this in the street between this side and the other side,” which I knew, in her broken English, to me meant she found it on the median between on Brighton Beach Avenue between the block our building was on and the supermarket across the street.

-I leaned in cloaser to check out the haul: Lots of jewelry.
+I leaned in closer to check out the haul: Lots of jewelry.
 Lots of gold colored pieces of jewelry.
 Were they real or fake?
 No clue.
 But lots of gold-ish chains and other stuff… But mainly gold-ish chains.

 I felt excited for us.
 No idea what anything was worth—or where this Crown Royal bag came from—but I knew one thing: My mom would sell it at the local jewelry store a few blocks away and that would ease our family’s poverty a bit.